Evaluation Methodologies in Software Protection Research: Sample Sets

 \subsection{Sample Set Sizes}

 For each paper, we also counted two sample set sizes.
-The first is the \textit{total sample set size}, which is the total number of different samples used in the paper's evaluation, including variations of the same program/document/expression/\ldots.
-The second is the \textit{original sample set size}.
+The first is the \textit{total sample set size}, which is the total number of different samples used in the paper's evaluation, including variations of the same program, document, expression, etc. The second is the \textit{original sample set size}.
 This is the number of original programs/documents/expressions from which variations were generated and evaluated.
 In goodware research, for example, the original samples are typically the vanilla, unprotected programs.
 The total sample set then contains those originals, plus a number of protected versions of each of them.
 When authors downloaded samples from app stores or malware repositories, we counted each downloaded sample as an original sample, even if they belong to the same malware family or if they happen to be repackaged versions.

-The analyzed papers' total sample set sizes range from a single sample to over two million.
-Large sample sets over 4000 samples consist predominantly of the categories \textit{malware} and \textit{mobile apps}.
-In addition, there exist a few large sample sets from samples of the \textit{other} category, such as large sets of MBA expressions.
+\bemph{The total sample set sizes range from a single sample to over two million.
+Large sample sets over 4000 samples consist predominantly of the categories \textit{malware} and \textit{mobile apps}.} In addition, there exist a few large sample sets from samples of the \textit{other} category, such as large sets of MBA expressions.
 Few papers use large sample sets from the remaining categories.
 For instance, \citeauthor{2016_metadata_recovery_from_obfuscated_programs_using_machine_learning}~\cite{2016_metadata_recovery_from_obfuscated_programs_using_machine_learning} have automatically generated a large number of toy samples with the help of the \textit{Tigress} obfuscator to create a sample set of over 11,000 samples.

-By contrast, more than one third of all evaluations (36\%) are done with small sample sets with a maximum of 20 samples (total sample set size).
-Eleven evaluations are based on only a single sample (total sample set size) which originated from one of four sample categories: \textit{complex programs} (4), \textit{toy programs} (3), \textit{malware} (3), and \textit{unknown} (1).
+\bemph{By contrast, one third of all evaluations (36\%) feature small total sample sets of at most 20 samples.} Eleven evaluations are based on only a single sample, which originated from one of four sample categories: \textit{complex programs} (4), \textit{toy programs} (3), \textit{malware} (3), and \textit{unknown} (1).